For Xue Jing, 1991-2025

 And I finally learned peace in the chaos we shared

-And then I saw New Eden.
+And I saw New Eden.

 Good night, my sister